 Here at NZ Music Month HQ we can still remember back to the year 2000 when it all kicked off.
 There was plenty of great music being made but not enough people got to hear it, see it, or have it on their shelves.
 It's bloody marvellous to see how far things have come.

-With Kiwi music of so many different kinds blasting through our airwaves, soaring off stages, and rumbling out of ludicrously lowered cars at the lights these days it is hard to fathom why things weren't like this earlier.
+With local music of so many different kinds blasting through our airwaves, soaring off stages, webpagesand apps, and rumbling out of ludicrously lowered cars at the lights these days it is hard to fathom why things weren't like this earlier.
 Well, along with the vast amount of talented musicians responsible for all the great songs, and the hardworking folks who support them professionally and personally, we'd like to think that NZ Music Month has played a part.

 We want to help you get to great gigs, make new musical discoveries, and get excited about your faves from the past.
 With a bunch of new releases looming over the horizon, hundreds of gigs around the country, and media of all kinds gearing up to get behind NZ Music Month you won't be able to miss it.